andreasfertig/cppinsights/Readme.md

 There is also another github project which sets up a docker container with the latest C++ Insights version in it: [C++ Insights - Docker](https://github.com/andreasfertig/cppinsights-docker)

+## Support

+If you like to support the project consider submitting a patch.
+Another alternative is to become a [Patreon](https://www.patreon.com/cppinsights) supporter.